ralienpp/cmp-ra-component/README.md

 * The transfer layer typically does not need to look into the contents of the request/response messages but can simply forward and return them as opaque data.
-* The byte string level is the least common denominator for representing PKIX-related data structures.
+* The byte-string level is the least common denominator for representing PKIX-related data structures.
   Using it avoids the error-prone handling of inadequate class definitions provided by the standard Java RE.